ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 [jq](https://stedolan.github.io/jq/) is a lightweight and flexible command-line JSON processor.

-jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.
+It's like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.

-It plays nicely with curl.
+And it plays nicely with curl.

 GitHub has a JSON API, we can get the latest commit from the Ruby on Rails repository and feed it to jq:
 ```bash